 Plans for Operation Breakthrough’s Ignition Lab were on full display Thursday night, as Thank You, Walt Disney Inc, DigiSTORY KC, and Plexpod gathered residents for a third and final virtual session that teased plans for the Laugh-O-gram Studios project.

-The session offered residents a glimpse at ways Kansas City’s east side has evolved in recent years through a virtual walking tour and presentations — with a heavy focus on the impact of Operation Breakthrough; ways the nonprofit prioritized young people in the historically underserved community; and what’s to come as the planned September launch of its Ignition Lab nears.
+The session offered residents a glimpse at ways Kansas City’s east side has evolved in recent years through a virtual walking tour and presentations — with a heavy focus on the impact of Operation Breakthrough and its early education experiences; ways the nonprofit prioritized young people in the historically underserved community; and what’s to come as the planned September launch of its Ignition Lab nears.

 The Ignition Lab project was made possible by Travis Kelce and his 87 and Running Foundation, which in August announced the donation of a vacant muffler shop near 31st and Troost to Operation Breakthrough.
 The space — which sits immediately north of the nonprofit’s existing expansion building — is expected to house skills-based resources that include a student co-working facility, digital media lab, makerspace, an automotive and engineering lab, and an on-site food truck to be run by culinary arts students.